 CG8.
-Ability to solve problems with creativity, initiative, methodology and critical thinking.
+Ability to solve problems with creativity, initiative, methodology and critical reasoning.

 CG9.
-Leadership, communication and transmission of knowledge and skills in social policy areas.
+Leadership, communication and transmission of knowledge, abilities and skills in the social fields of action.
 CG10.
-Ability to search and use of the rules and regulations concerning its scope.
+Ability to search and use the rules and regulations related to its scope of action.